krosespencer/mywebsite/README.md

 Doing a lot of Googling.

-Also referring to the [Lambda School](https://lambdaschool.com/) Training Kit often.
-I work there in a non-technical role as a career coach, and am doing this because I want to better understand the amazing graduates I work with!

 As I build a simple website, slowly and probably rather badly, I am routinely amazed by what people can create with code.
 This stuff is hard :sweat_smile:, but fun!

 ## Pinned Resources